hivellm/gov/minutes/README.md

 # Minutes Directory

-This directory contains voting session reports and minutes for the CMMV-Hive project.
+This directory contains voting session reports and minutes for the HiveLLM project.
 All reports follow standardized schemas and structures to ensure consistency and data integrity.

 ## Directory Structure